saipraneeth-987/Library-Book-Recommendation-System/books/README.md

     - Contains books that have been cancelled due to accidental duplicates in google form.
     - [ ] Should allow move back to stage 1.

+* Stage Not available (stage = Not available)
+    - Should display all the usual information.
+    - Contains books that is not available with the book vendors.
+    - [ ] Should allow move back to stage 5.

 * Global search
-    - Link to search functioanlity must  appear in all pages.
+    - Link to search functionality must  appear in all pages.
     - [ ] A separate page to find the status of a book based on
 	* ISBN and
 	* Recommender and
 	* Title
     - [ ] If a field is empty, do not use it in search.
     - [ ] The search should display all the info that is matching.
+    - [ ] Ability to download data as csv

 ## Implementation ##
 You can assume that the list of new books is given as a CSV file (sample